 Whenever a hurricane approaches, everyone goes “category” crazy.
-Isaac is predicted to be a Category 1 hurricane when it comes ashore; Katrina (2005) was a Category 3 storm when it hit Louisiana; and Andrew (1992) reached Category 5 when it smashed parts of southern Florida to smithereens.
+Isaac (2012) was a Category 1 hurricane when it came ashore; Katrina (2005) was a Category 3 storm when it hit Louisiana; and Michael (2018) reached Category 5 when it smashed into parts of Florida.

 What exactly is the difference between a Category 1 and 5; 2 and 4?

 The National Hurricane Center has a nifty chart and animated graphic that shows you how each category on the Saffir-Simpson Hurricane Wind Scale would affect your well-constructed home:

 Category 1 (74-95 mph winds)

 Category 1 is the lowest category, but it’s still a whopper of a storm.
 You may have roof and siding damage.
 Large branches will break from older trees, and power outages will occur for a few or several days.

 Tips: Make sure your home emergency preparedness kit is up to date; gas up your portable generator; and be ready to treat sick and storm-damaged trees.

 Category 2 (96-110 mph)

 In addition to roof and siding damage, expect downed trees to block roads and power outages to last from several days to weeks.

 Tip: If a neighbor’s tree falls over your property line, do nothing until you call your insurance company, which will restore your property and then decide if you or your neighbor was at fault.